Website Contents

 - About shares the personal experience that became the impetus for education and advocacy.

 - Sharing offers graphics and share links to make it easy to offer information on reporting cruelty (cat and dog versions) or concerns related to loose dogs (at-large violations; lost, stray, or abandoned; or harm to livestock).
+There is also Facebook sharing built-in to most website pages: click the image.

 Search the Site